 Many Australian words differ from UK English and are US words, and to keep you on your toes, many are the same as UK words.

 |Australian English||UK English||US English|

 |Main street||High street||Main street|

-Should you be formal or informal when addressing your customers?
+Should you be formal or informal when addressing your Australian customers?

 Australians are informal in their language, both written and spoken.
-Even politicians use colourful language when interviewed for the national press.
+Even politicians use colorful language when interviewed for the national press.

 Australians are used to seeing advertisements which are often informal and fun.
 Most products are written about informally too.
 At times this can verge on playful.Products with this playful informality include YouTube, Gmail, and Google Play.

 If you have a financial product, a legal service, or are talking about money, you should adopt a more formal tone and style.

 This is a dot or full stop (.),